Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 ### Safe

 Like the current `slice::sort_unstable` the driftsort implementation contains significant amounts of `unsafe` for reasons of reliable code-gen, as well as run-time, compile-time, and binary-size efficiency. `slice::sort_unstable` allows for arbitrary logic in the user-defined comparison function, which may do any combination of: returning correct results, violating strict weak ordering, modify values as they are being compared via interior mutability, and/or panic.
-In combination with use of auxiliary memory an implementation can easily invoke UB, hang forever, and or return the input in a dangerous partially initialized state.
+In combination with the use of auxiliary memory, an implementation can easily invoke UB, hang forever, and/or return the input in a dangerous partially initialized state.
 Even implementations written using purely safe abstractions are only guaranteed to avoid direct UB, and are still susceptible to the other issues.
-More information about the different safety categories and effects, as well as comparison to C and C++ implementations can be found [here](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/sort_safety/text.md).
+More information about the different safety categories and effects, as well as comparison to C and C++ implementations, can be found [here](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/sort_safety/text.md).

 The bespoke test suite involves tests that trigger all these scenarios for various types, pattern and input sizes.
 In addition, care was taken to isolate `unsafe` abstractions where possible, localize `unsafe` invariants to small scopes, with each `unsafe` block accompanied by a `SAFETY:` comment explaining the assumptions.
 In addition some components were model checked with [kani](https://github.com/model-checking/kani), checking the full gamut of possible comparison result and input combinations.
 The implementations have also been fuzzed with libfuzzer and AFL, however the employed harnesses did assume simple comparisons.
-In addition the test suite is also run with [miri](https://github.com/rust-lang/miri) both under Stacked borrows and Tree borrows.
+In addition, the test suite is also run with [miri](https://github.com/rust-lang/miri) both under Stacked borrows and Tree borrows.

 Result: The test suits pass both normally and when run with miri.